UH-CPL/Deadline-Stress-Work-Patterns-2020/README.md

 	- 0.dc-all-script.R
 	    - The only script to run to curate, control the quality, transform and get the final data for modeling.
-	    - Download raw_and_noise_removed_df.csv from https://osf.io/46x7w/ and put it on the "all-subj-data" folder under "curated-data" folder.
+	    - Download raw_and_noise_removed_df.csv from [OSF Deadline Stress-Work Patterns/Arousal 2020](https://osf.io/46x7w/) and put it on the "all-subj-data" folder under "curated-data" folder.
 	    - This script calls all the following scripts sequentially:
 		- 1.dc-curate-and-process-data.R
 		- 2.dc-process-activity-app-usage-data.R